-We issue Housing Benefit and Council Tax Support (formerly Council Tax Benefit) to those in need in Copeland.
+We issue Housing Benefit and Council Tax Reduction (formerly Council Tax Benefit) to those in need in Copeland.
 These benefits may be provided to those who are on low income or are unemployed, carers, sick or disabled.

 Please note that we do not own any housing (council houses).
 Housing is provided by either social housing providers (such as Home Group or Impact Housing), private landlords, or supported accommodation providers.